Thermopylae 85cm – Free shipping

 - This replica is built according to scale through original plans and pictures.

-- The model comes with a solid wood base, a metal name plate and the history of the Thermopylae ship.
+- The model comes with a solid wood base with metal name plate and a laminated sheet of the history of the Thermopylae ship.

 Thermopylae was built by Walter Hood for the Aberdeen White Star Line and was launched on 19 August 1868.
 She was designed by Bernard Weymouth for the China tea trade to carry expensive perishable cargo quickly around the world.
 On her maiden voyage from London to Melbourne, captained by Robert Kimball, she made a speed record with 60 days, still the fastest trip under sail.
 On her continued voyages, she performed impressively from Newcastle, NSW to Shanghai in 31 days, and from Shanghai to London in 91 days.